roskoff/prettyDateL10N/README.md

 * **demo.html** (Some examples of date conversion using basic DOM manipulation.)

+## Supported languages

+* en-US: English
+* es-ES: Spanish
+* fr-FR: French
+* it-IT: Italian

+Fork me and make a pull request with your preferred language!

 ## Example Usage

 In the following examples I make all the anchors on the site, that have a title with a date in it, have a pretty date as their inner text.
 Additionally, I continue to update the links every 5 seconds after the page has loaded.
+Remember that the locale language will be selected based on your browser locale settings.

 With plain DOM: